ursatile/css4eng/01-04-tools-and-workflows.md

 ![image-20250718155004640](./images/chrome-inspector-screenshot-with-em-styles)

 When the page reloads, you can see in the inspector the new rule is being applied, that that rule is defined in styles.css, line 5 - and also that it **overrides** the existing rule which says paragraphs should be purple.
 This is happening because of something called *specificity*: when deciding what color to make that emphasis element, the teal rule is more *specific* than the purple rule, because the teal rule specifically targets the `em` element, whereas the purple rule is *inherited* from the paragraph.

-We'll talk way more about specificity
+We'll leave it there for now, but we'll be using the element inspector and the other dev tools throughout the rest of the course.
+There's also an entire section coming up on selectors and  specificity, because it's one of the most important concepts to grasp if you want to understand how CSS works - and confusion about specificity has led to all sorts of bizarre layout and rendering bugs I've seen over the years.

+### Using a Kitchen Sink page

+Another reason why so many sites end up with messy, badly organised CSS is that it can be incredibly difficult to figure out what might be affected if you make a change to one of the CSS rules.
+You want to create a new kind

 - Debugging CSS with browser dev tools
 - Managing CSS - using a "kitchen sink" page